 Weekly Shonen Jump announced that a We Never Learn OVA episode is being released on Blu-Ray video.
 The 25-minute long Bokutachi wa Benkyou ga Dekinai OVA episode will be packaged with the special edition of manga Volume 14, which releases on November 1, 2019.

-The story for the We Never Learn OVA episode is based on manga chapters 48 and 49.
+The story for the first We Never Learn OVA episode is based on manga chapters 48 and 49.
 Yes, that means we are getting the obligatory beach episode!

 Warning: OVA spoilers ahead in the plot summary!